What is self care?

 Buying those new shoes you’ve been drooling over for weeks?
 Self care.

-Taking time to catch up with your mom over coffee and donuts?
+Taking time to catch up with your mom over coffee?
 Self care.

 Enrolling in a new yoga class at your local gym?
 Self care.